rowanz/grover/README.md

 * **Discrimination mode (training)**.
 This requires a TPU pod.
 * **Discrimination mode (inference)**.
 This could be run on a GPU or a TPU, but I've only tested this with TPU inference.

+**NOTE**: You might be able to get things to work using different hardware.
+However, it might be a lot of work engineering wise and I don't recommend it if possible.
+Please don't contact me with requests like this, as there's not much help I can give you.

 I used Python3.6 for everything.
 Usually I set it up using the following commands:
 ```
 curl -o ~/miniconda.sh -O  https://repo.continuum.io/miniconda/Miniconda3-4.5.4-Linux-x86_64.sh  && \